AUCOHL/Lighter/README.md

 * Overview
 * File structure
 * Benchmarks
-* Dependancies
+* Dependencies
 * Authors
 # Overview
 This project provides an automatic clock gating utility that is generic for all SKY_130 RTL designs.
-The automatic clock gating tool provided takes a RTL HDL design (typically Verilog) and applies synthesis and clock gating using over-the-shelf commands provided by Yosys, and outputs a clock-gated gatelevel netlist.
-Clock gating is a technique used to reduce the dynamic power by reducing the activation factor of the flipflops in the design significantly, correspondingly reducing their swithing frequency, by adding a clock gate cell at the input of each register.
+The automatic clock gating tool provided takes an RTL HDL design (typically Verilog) and applies synthesis and clock gating using over-the-shelf commands provided by Yosys, and outputs a clock-gated gate-level netlist.
+Clock gating is a technique used to reduce the dynamic power by reducing the activation factor of the flip-flops in the design significantly, correspondingly reducing their switching frequency, by adding a clock gate cell at the input of each register.

 ![image](https://user-images.githubusercontent.com/63082375/159457330-bbe795a6-c30b-4bd7-9a41-eacfc6692682.jpeg)

 .The clock-gating problem is transformed into a graph problem with the help of Yosys RTLIL (register transfer level intermediate language), where the tool replaces all flipflops with enable inputs into clock-gated flipflops.
 The tool produces a

-This repo provides a script to by run by the Yosys software, and attached to it is a mapfile that is used to map all flipflops with enable inputs into clock-gated flipflops.
-An auto testing python code is also implemented to auto test and analyze the dynamic power reduction of the provided design.
+This repo provides a script to be run by the Yosys software, and attached to it is a map file that is used to map all flipflops with enable inputs into clock-gated flipflops.
+An auto-testing python code is also implemented to autotest and analyze the dynamic power reduction of the provided design.

 # File structure
 * docs/ contains documentation
-* code/ contains clock gating Yosys scripts and their dependancies
+* code/ contains clock gating Yosys scripts and their dependencies
 * power_report/ contains automatic testing and power reporting python code (auto_test.py)
-* power_report/designs/ contains designs for testing
+    * designs/ contains designs for testing
-* power_report/stats/ contains full benchmarking results
+    * stats/ contains full benchmarking results
 * tests/ contains simple test cases and graphical representation of the clock gating process
 * validation/ contains automatic validation python code for clock gated designs

 # Documentation slides
 https://www.canva.com/design/DAE4K_5a9jc/peu76OEkvt6rcjPXY_-9Kg/view?utm_content=DAE4K_5a9jc&utm_campaign=designshare&utm_medium=link&utm_source=publishpresent

-# Dependancies
+# Dependencies

     - TCL       latest version
     - Yosys     latest version